Steps to adopting a Samoyed

 Upon receipt and review of your form, you will be matched to an available dog or added to the waiting list if no suitable dogs are available.
 Once there appears to be a match, you will get to meet the prospective dog.
 A home check is generally conducted before the meeting to make sure that your yard is secure and that there is an overall compatibility between your home environment and the needs of the prospective dog.
 This seems intrusive, but it’s not.
 It’s best for you, for us, and for the dog.

-You will need to sign a contract.
+You will need to sign an Adoption Agreement.

 Consider this decision carefully.
 You may be wondering about whether you want to adopt a Samoyed or whether a particular dog is the right one for you.
 That’s OK.
 In the event the adoption does not work out, you must return the dog to SRSC.